 What are Healthy Skeptics?
 How are they different from other types of buyers?
 I’m glad you asked because we have a whole article devoted to that topic: Focus on Converting Healthy Skeptics.

-Now that we understand who healthy skeptics are the next logical question is– how do we construct a sales pitch that gets this group over the hump?
+Now that we understand who Healthy Skeptics are, the next logical question is– how do we construct a sales pitch that gets them over the finish line?